-MBSR (Mindfulness Based Stress Reduction) is a form of 3rd Wave CBT, and this is also often integrated into the sessions to promote wellbeing.
-Normally CBT Treatment is time-limited, and will involve eight to twelve sessions of 50 minutes each that take place on a sequential weekly basis.
+MBSR (Mindfulness-Based Stress Reduction) is a form of third Wave CBT, and this is also often integrated into the sessions to promote wellbeing.

 Who can practice as a CBT therapist?

-As well as the conditions mentioned above, CBT is helpful for working with Eating Disorders, Panic Attacks, OCD, Problem Solving, Self-Esteem, Social Anxiety, Anger problems and General Stress.
+CBT also helps work with Eating Disorders, Panic Attacks, OCD, Problem Solving, Self-Esteem, Social Anxiety, Anger problems and General Stress.

 What is your next step to making an appointment?